 Hard times will come in the lives of our children.
 It is inevitable.
 And we can’t protect them from everything.
 Death, disease, cruelty, and more will at some point break into the precious lives of our children.
 And when that happens we need to be there for them and re-assure them that God is there for them too.

-But, in the meantime we can do the very best we can to fill their lives with an abundance of joy and happiness in between those hard moments.
+But, in the meantime we can do the very best we can to fill our children’s lives with an abundance of joy and happiness in between those hard moments.
 We can ensure that we are making beautiful memories with them everyday.
 Memories that will imprint on them and shape them to be happy and joyful people with a heart for God.

 Spend quality time with them, get to know them